Correlational quantum theory and correlation constraints: Correlational quantum theories

 \section{Correlational quantum theories}

 Given a multipartite quantum channel $N$, e.g., in its Kraus operator description $N:\rho\mapsto \sum_i K_i\rho K_i^\dagger$, how do we know which parties are correlated?

-To make manifest the correlational structure of quantum processes, we introduce \textbf{correlation diagrams}.
-As illustrated in \Cref{fig:cd}, a correlation diagram is a graph with colored edges representing \textbf{correlation types}, and a weight variable representing \textbf{correlation strengths}.
+To make manifest the correlational structure of quantum processes, we introduce \textbf{correlation diagrams} to represent correlational configurations.
+As illustrated in \Cref{fig:cd}, a correlation diagram is a graph with colored edges representing \textbf{correlation types}, and a weight variable representing \textbf{correlation weights}.
 Correlation diagrams compose to represent the mediation of correlations.
 Old diagrams give rise to new diagrams only if the correlation types match at the composed systems.
-The new strength variable is obtained by theory-specific rules from the old strength variables.
-This setting captures correlation as something that can be mediated/blocked (according to types) and quantified (according to strength variables).
+The new weight variable is obtained by theory-specific rules from the old weight variables.
+This setting captures correlation as something that can be mediated/blocked (according to types) and quantified (according to weight variables).

 A process such as a quantum channel is described by a list of correlation diagrams, and only systems/parties sharing diagrams with non-trivial types are correlated (which shall be clear form the study on correlation constraints below).